"Quality Outdoor Living Since 1995"

 Standard vs Walk-On: What’s Different

 The difference isn’t just thickness.
-Walk-on covers are engineered from the ground up for a different job:
+Walk-on covers are built from the ground up for a different job:

 FeatureStandard CoverWalk-On Cover